yoosuf/yoosuf.github.io/ruby-on-rails.md

 permalink: /ruby-on-rails/
 published: true
 ---
 Yoosuf has worked with Ruby on Rails technology since 2009 (Ruby on Rails version 2) and having hands on experience for past five years.
 Yoosuf has developed and deployed a dozen of applications developed based on Rails, PG and MongoDB.
 Each application has been developed with TDD and BDD.
-Additionally each of thease apps are developed following the incremental **agile** approach.
+Additionally each of following apps are developed adhering the incremental **agile** approach.

 ### The Ruby Gems